ONYX ACCOUNTANTS LTD – STANDARD TERMS AND CONDITIONS as @ 26/4/2019

 - From time to time we may recommend the service of partners we work with such as Banks, IFAs or Specialist Tax Consultants.
 We do not take any responsibility for the services of such recommendations and reiterate you take an independent approach when deciding to take on those services.
 Any business relationships will be directly between you and the third party.
 Onyx Accountants will have no involvement other than provide information upon the request of you, the Client.

 - We may from time to time receive commissions from such third parties.
-As part of our governing body, the Association of Chartered Certified Accountants, we will advise you on any commissions that we may receive for such introductions.
+As part of our governing body, the Chartered Institute of Management Accountants, we will advise you on any commissions that we may receive for such introductions.

 - Investment business is regulated by the Financial Conduct Authority (FCA).
 If during the provision of professional services to you, you need advice on investments including insurances, we may have to refer you to someone who is authorised by the FCA such as an IFA, as we are not.